 Marinated with cilantro, garlic, brown sugar, white pepper, Asian fish sauce, and soy sauce, this take on grilled chicken breasts packs a flavorful punch.
 This recipe serves as a great last-minute main dish, as it only takes 30 minutes to prep and 20 minutes to cook.
 Pair with a simple green salad and you’re all set!
 Get our Easy Thai Grilled Chicken Breasts recipe.

 Marinating these chicken wings in a mixture of buttermilk, garlic powder, and hot sauce ensures that they won’t get dry out on the grill—and they’ll be way healthier than the usual deep-fried version.
 Frank’s is the classic choice, but use any hot sauce or even barbecue sauce you like to adjust the hotness of your chicken wings, and pair with your favorite dipping sauce.
 Get our Easy Grilled Buffalo Wings recipe.

 If you’ve never grilled a whole chicken, it’s easier than you think, especially when you butterfly it so it lays flat on the grill.
 That helps it cook quickly and evenly, and the oregano-infused marinade keeps the meat moist.
 The hardest part is finding a place in your fridge for the baking dish holding the spatchcocked chicken while it soaks up all that flavor overnight.
 Throw lemons on the grill to char for a smoky, citrusy finishing touch squeezed over the meat.
 Get our Oregano Marinated Grilled Chicken recipe.
 (Use any leftover meat in a Mediterranean-inspired chicken salad, or wrap it up in flatbread with a quick yogurt sauce.)

-Related Reading: 7 Things to Grill Now and Eat Later
+Related Reading: 7 Things to Grill Tonight and Eat Later in the Week

 Everything Else You Need to Know